xqjlu/xqjlu.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoc Researcher at [UC, Riverside](https://www.ucr.edu/).
+I am a Postdoc Researcher at [Jilin University](https://www.jlu.edu.cn/).
 My research focuses on the derivation, development, and implementation of efficient computational methods for condensed matter physics.
 I am one of the main developers of the VG-rtTDDFTB, ATLAS and ARES packages for large-scale simulations at the DFT level.
-Email: qiangx(at)ucr.edu
+Email: xuq(at)jlu.edu.cn
 <!---
 <qiangx@ucr.edu>
 --->